SuperDARN/rst/README.md

         Copy the cdf.h file into ~/rst/codebase/analysis/src.lib/cdf/rcdf.1.5/include/

-3. Run 'make.build' from the command line.
+3. Run `make.build` from the command line.
 This runs a helper script that sets up other compiling code.
 The source code for make.build can be found in ~/rst/build/script/

-4. Run 'make.code superdarn rst' to compile all of the code.
+4. Run `make.code superdarn rst` to compile all of the code.
 This runs a script to find all of the source codes and compile them into binaries.
 A log of this compilation is stored in ${LOGPATH}.